-- 5 reduce global damping and change the self weight of the system.
-These are systematic effects that may change the amplitudes of the response, but are not expected to change the relative response to specific scenarios and so change, e.g., the complexity required to fit the surrogate model with respect to design changes.
-Similarly, the simplified load analysis is also not expected to affect the relative responses very much.
-Especially for the fatigue analysis where recent studies have shown that the distribution of fatigue damage over a comprehensive set of environmental states does not change drastically when the design changes, - 10 particularly as long as the eigenfrequency does not change too much (Stieng and Muskulus (2018) and Stieng and Muskulus (2019)).
-Finally, the uncertainty analysis is mostly consistent with previous work in terms of the specific modeling, but uses a smaller number of uncertainties than has typically been part of reliability studies.
-This can be seen as somewhat limiting in regards to the above points about the lack of added computational complexity, but it should be noted that it is usually possible to reduce the number of uncertainties down to a level closer to that of the present study by careful preliminary studies of the - 15 sensitivity to each uncertain parameter and subsequent elimination of all but the most important parameters.
+Some further simplifications have been made in the present analysis compared with more realistic applications.
+The main examples are the system model (with no soil model or detailed hydrodynamic modeling), the load analysis (simplified wave modeling, small number of environmental states considered) and the uncertainty modeling (potentially a much larger set of uncertainties might have been considered and a more detailed approach could have been used to obtain the specific uncertainty models).
+None of these simplifications are negligible but are not expected to affect the viability of the results dramatically either.
+The system and load modeling are not necessarily so far away from approaches commonly used for industrial applications, nor do they affect the system response in a way that would cause large deviations from the behavior seen in this study.
+The simplified (or lack of) soil structure interaction and hydrodynamic properties mostly serve to increase the global stiffness, reduce global damping and change the self weight of the system.
+These are systematic effects that may change the amplitudes of the response but are not expected to change the relative response to specific scenarios and so change, e.g., the complexity required to fit the surrogate model with respect to design changes.
+Similarly, the simplified load analysis is also not expected to affect the relative responses very much, especially for the fatigue analysis, where recent studies have shown that the distribution of fatigue damage over a comprehensive set of environmental states does not change drastically when the design changes, particularly as long as the eigenfrequency does not change too much (Stieng and Muskulus, 2018, 2019).
+Finally, the uncertainty analysis is mostly consistent with previous work in terms of the specific modeling but uses a smaller number of uncertainties than has typically been part of reliability studies.
+This can be seen as somewhat limiting in regards to the above points about the lack of added computational complexity, but it should be noted that it is usually possible to reduce the number of uncertainties down to a level closer to that of the present study by careful preliminary studies of the sensitivity to each uncertain parameter and subsequent elimination of all but the most important parameters.
 The automatic relevance determination of the GPR approach used presently is also advantageous for such a purpose.